 We also loved Sirok Sokak, a pedestrian street lined with cafes where locals promenaded throughout the day and night.

-Below is Magnolia Square with its famous clock tower and home to a couple of really good wine bars!
+Magnolia Square with its famous clock tower is home to a couple of really good wine bars!

 On a beautiful sunny day, a 3 hour lunch is mandatory!
 Macedonian wines are very easy to like.

 There’s also an art gallery within the museum and an interesting exhibit of Borislav Traikovski’s works.

 In addition, there’s an exhibit of Christian iconoclasts.

 A short walk from Sirok Sokak is Heraklion Lyncestis, an ancient city built in the 4th century BC and Phillip II of Macedon’s abode.
 It’s impressive, particularly the mosaics, some of which are in tip top condition, given they date from 300 AD.
 We were given free rein to wander wherever we wanted, even crossing rickety boards to get to particular areas.